 The Loewy Division of the Pennsylvania Railroad

-The steam locos are predominately brass, some dating back to the late 60's but all have been mechanically and aesthetically 'tuned' and fitted with Tsunami decoders.
-The diesels are mainly contemporary models mostly from Proto 2000, however I have rebuilt a set of brass passenger Sharks so that they are up to contemporary operating standards.
-Although there is a broad representation of Pennsy motive power, in order to reflect the standardisation and the large numbers of certain designs, I've tried to acquire multiple locos of the more common PRR types: I1s 2-10-0 (3), J1 2-10-4 (3), T1 4-4-4-4 (3), L1 2-8-2 (2) and K4s 4-6-2 (5), M1a 4-8-2 (2), there is also an ex N&W Y3 2-8-8-2 and a Santa Fe 2-10-4 as the Pennsy leased some towards the end of steam.
+The steam locos are predominately brass, some dating back to the late 60's and all of them have been mechanically and aesthetically 'tuned' and fitted with Tsunami decoders.
+The diesels are mainly contemporary models mostly from Proto 2000 and Broadway Limited Imports.
+There is a diverse representation of Pennsylvania motive power and in order to reflect the standardisation and the large numbers of certain designs I've tried to acquire multiple locos of the more common PRR types.

 Charles J. Page.